 Every Tuesday, volunteers at Fresh For All distribute 20-30 lbs of fresh produce to about 150 households.

-Keystone’s office buildings, transitional housing units and day centers need maintenance all year long.
-Jobs are as small as changing lightbulbs to as large as painting houses, and are both indoor and outdoor tasks and make great individual and group projects.
+Keystone’s housing units need maintenance all year long.
+Jobs are as small as changing lightbulbs and pulling weeds to as large as painting houses.
+These opportunities are both indoor and outdoor tasks and make great individual and group projects.

-Event planners, envelope stuffers, and people who love to talk on the phone are all needed to help keep the programs of Keystone Opportunity Center financially stable.
+Envelope stuffers, calligraphers and people who love to talk on the phone are all needed to send thank you notes and help our front desk throughout the year.
 Tasks are larger at certain times of the year.

 Keystone often has needs for groups to accomplish a larger task – such as moving food from the food pantry storage into the pantry, or cleaning out an apartment between tenants.
 These tasks are great opportunities for youth groups, church groups, boy scout troops, or community clubs.